AnesBendimerad/EPCIS-Events-Generator-Based-On-OpenTTD/README.md

 This project is an EPCIS Events Generator based on the game OpenTTD version 1.5.0.
-It captures all the supply chain events that happen in the game and writes them into an output file using the EPCIS Format.
+It captures all the transportation and the manufacturing events that happen in the game and writes them into an output file using the EPCIS Format.

 This project is free and open-source software licenced under the GNU General Public Licence 2.0.